 What if it’s not Neuropathy?

 Our expert physicians often see “neuropathy” patients whose symptoms are caused by poor circulation –the result of blockages in small blood vessels usually below the ankle.
 These blockages affect your circulation to your feet—which case symptoms that are almost identical to typical neuropathic pain.
 And, in many cases, may be the cause of neuropathy symptoms.
-Once a diagnosis is confirmed, we offer an “ultra minimally invasive” treatment performed in an office setting to restore better circulation which can begin to alleviate symptoms in as little as hours after treatment.
+Once a diagnosis is made, a minimally invasive procedure done in our facility can improve circulation and let healing begin.

 Do Others Suffer with the same symptoms?

 One in every 20 people over the age of 50 has Peripheral Artery Disease, also known as P.A.D., which can cause symptoms that are essentially identical for “Neuropathy” Last year 8.5 million patients were diagnosed with PAD.
 Perhaps more alarming, is almost 25 percent of people with PAD have no symptoms and don’t even know they have it.
 Many believe it’s just part of aging, and it’s normal for their legs to hurt when they walk or the feet to feel cold or numb.
 But it’s not.
 PAD is a circulation disorder that may be causing these symptoms.